What Is WordPress SEO?

 That one piece of content now ranks at the top of Google for its keyword, ahead of established websites and experts.

-That’s a success story by anyone’s definition, following Richards success, I was able to use the valuable information to rank my own site high on the almighty Google and claim my position with my own bespoke SEO services and my free SEO tips and advice on my blog.
+That’s a success story by anyone’s definition, following the success, I was able to use the valuable information to rank my own site high on the almighty Google and claim my position with my own bespoke affordable SEO services and my free SEO tips and advice on my blog.

-So Back to Richard, how exactly did he manage this fantastic feat of SEO ingenuity?
+So Back to Paul, how exactly did he manage this fantastic feat of SEO ingenuity?

-Luckily for Richard, his target audience was him!
+Luckily for Paul, his target audience was him!

 Newbies that were intrigued about SEO, but didn’t know where to start.